kaviya0402/PIZZA-SALES-DASHBOARD/README.md

 - Removed null values and handled missing data
 - Used joins to combine multiple tables
 - Applied aggregations to calculate total sales and revenue
 - Filtered and structured data for analysis

+##KPIs
+- Total Order
+- Total Revenue
+- Average Pizzas Per Day
+- Highest Price

 ## Visualizations
+- Column chart for Order distribution by hour of the day
+- Donut chart for percentage contribution of each pizza type
+- Column chart for top 5 most ordered pizza types
-- Bar charts for top-selling pizzas
+- Donut chart for category-wise pizza distribution
-- Line chart for sales trends over time
+- Line chart for cumulative trend over time
+- Donut chart for top quantity by pizza category
-- KPI cards for total revenue and orders
+- Bar chart for top 3 pizzas by revenue
-- Pie chart for category-wise sales distribution
+- Bar chart for top 3 pizza types by revenue in each category

-## Slicers
+## Filters / Slicers
 - Category slicer
 - Date slicer
-- Pizza type slicer
+- Size slicer

 ## Key Insights
+- Identified peak order hours during the day
-- Identified top-selling pizzas based on revenue
+- Found top-performing pizza types based on orders and revenue
-- Observed peak sales periods and order trends
+- Observed category-wise contribution to overall sales
-- Analyzed category-wise performance
+- Analyzed sales trends over time using cumulative analysis
-- Identified factors influencing overall sales
+- Identified high-revenue generating pizzas across categories

 ## Conclusion
-This project demonstrates the use of SQL for data cleaning and Power BI for visualization to transform raw data into actionable business insights.
+This project demonstrates the use of SQL for data preparation and Power BI for building an interactive dashboard to generate actionable business insights and support data-driven decision making.